braedynl/CSE231-020-SS20/FAQ.md

 **9. There's something on the repository that I think should be added/moved.
 Can you do anything about it?**

 Yes!
-I'd be happy to.
+I'd be happy to, as long as it's within the realm of possibility and I think it'd be a good change.
 Please email me (letting4@msu.edu), or, if you're feeling spicy, you can make a GitHub account and submit a problem to the "Issues" page.

 ## Miscellaneous/Personal